utrodus/bookshelf-rest-api-hapijs-dicoding/README.md

 #### Installation

-1. Open up command prompt and navigate to the bookshelf-rest-api-hapijs-dicoding folder (where you have extracted the folder).
+1. Open up command prompt / terminal and navigate to the bookshelf-rest-api-hapijs-dicoding folder (where you have extracted the folder).
 E.g.

 		`cd bookshelf-rest-api-hapijs-dicoding-main`